BA545-SP2019/2019-competition1-3-musketeers/README.md

 - Thus, the group built a universal &quot;configure Dataset.py&quot; that we can call on the data to set up the dataset the same way at the beginning for each method we wanted to attempt.
 In summary the configure dataset.py performs the following functions; **[Configure](Modules/Configure_Dataset.py)**
   -  Imports standard imports
   - Reads the excel file as a pandas dataframe
-  - Replaces the missing SIC codes with values that the group sourced from EDGAR: https://www.sec.gov/edgar/searchedgar/companysearch.html
+  - Replaces the missing SIC codes with values that the group sourced from EDGAR:.
+Entites with more than one SIC code were also replaced with the primary SIC again from EDGAR.  https://www.sec.gov/edgar/searchedgar/companysearch.html
   - Replaces &quot;-&quot; with NaN.
 Drops all Pricing variables where there are missing values (these need to be dropped as the pricing variables are used to calculate the target variables and therefore imputing missing values is inappropriate).
 We also drop the company name and ticker symbol as these are irrelevant for our models.
   - Calculate the target variables Y1 and Y2 and control variables
   - Calculate ratios based on the S and T variables; we calculated the percentage of long sentences, long words, positive words, negative words and uncertain words